pablo-jurado/week_7_lecture_2_exercises/answers.md

 ---

-2. Imagine you have an array of objects representing people.
+2.Imagine you have an array of objects representing people.
 Each object has a property for their age.
 What method of array can help you find the combined ages of the people?

 a. map()